Minneapolis Criminal Defense Lawyer

-To avoid costly mistakes that could cost you your freedom, family, job, or driver’s license, call (612) 747-2254 now to speak with Coley directly for the aggressive, professional, and personalized legal representation you need at this critical time.
+To avoid costly mistakes that could cost you your freedom, reputation, family, job, or driver’s license, call (612) 747-2254 now to speak with Coley directly for the aggressive, professional, and personalized criminal defense you need at this critical time.

 - DWI and DUI offenses including underage drinking and driving, felony DWI charges and first time DWI arrests

 - Controlled substance crimes including federal drug conspiracies,

 - Violent crimes such as robbery, assault, murder and manslaughter

 - Gun charges and weapon possession offenses including aggravated assault charges and aggravated robbery allegations, intentional and reckless discharge, illegal possession of a firearm, and federal firearm offenses

 - White collar crimes including charges related for forgery, bribery, money laundering, fraud, theft, tax evasion, embezzlement and extortion

 - Sex crimes including rape, statutory rape, prostitution, criminal sexual conduct charges, sexual abuse allegations, child pornography and indecent exposure